Please reach out with any questions or concerns.

 Meet Marblehead Beacon's founding staff.

-The Beacon website will include sections focusing on town government, fiscal issues, schools, and human interest topics.
-Investigative reports will be informed by Freedom of Information Act and Massachusetts Public Records Law requests as well as direct communication with elected officials and community leaders.
-We also plan to highlight notable members of our community and publish opinion pieces and letters.
+The Beacon website includes sections focusing on town government, fiscal issues, schools, and human interest topics.
+Investigative reports are informed by Freedom of Information Act and Massachusetts Public Records Law requests as well as direct communication with elected officials and community leaders.

 Marblehead Beacon is a grassroots effort by local Marblehead citizens who are committed to making information more widely available within our community.
-We are starting with a modest budget funded only by our founding editorial board, with the hope that we will be able to establish a sustainable model by offering advertising opportunities as we build our credibility and readership base.
+We run on a modest budget funded only by our founding editorial board, with the hope that we will be able to establish a sustainable model by pursuing alternative financing opportunities as we build our credibility and readership base.

 We encourage open discourse in the form of letters to the editor and op-eds from members of our community.
 Please let us know if you have any questions, suggestions, submissions, or tips.
 Visit our Contact Us page or reach out via phone or text to 781-631-0100.